d99kris/stackusage/README.md

 Stackusage
 ==========
-Stackusage is a tool which allows a user to determine the stack usage of a Linux / macOS / OS X application (main thread and native pthread child threads).
+Stackusage is a tool which allows a user to determine the stack usage of a Linux application (main thread and native pthread child threads).
 A primary use case may be to determine stack utilization for child threads, and adjust the stack size allocation to provide desired margin.
 This is particularly useful for applications and libraries designed to work in resource-constrained environments, such as embedded systems.